-liability and (2) those types of actions to which contributory fault is a legal defense in whole or part.
-Although this approach would still require that the Act define "contributory fault," that is more easily accomplished than trying to accommodate all the variations that exist among the various jurisdictions regarding what is meant by "fault" on the part of defendants.
+To address these problems, one possible alternative would be to draft the current version without attempting to define "fault" generally.
+This could be done by merely referring to the types of cases that the Act should govern, namely (1) those actions seeking damages for personal injury or harm to property that are based on negligence and (2) those types of actions to which contributory fault is a legal defense in whole or part.
+Although this approach would still require that the Act define "contributory fault", that is more easily accomplished than trying to accommodate all the variations that exist among the various jurisdictions regarding what is meant by "fault" on the part of defendants.
 In fact, this is the approach taken in this Act in that the scope of the Act is built into the operative language of Section 3 along the lines just indicated.
-It has the advantage of assuring that negligence and strict liability claims are within the Act, while also making the Act applicable to any other class of cases in which a claimant's fault may be relevant (even if, under the particular facts of the case sub judice, the claimant is not at fault).
-Thus, this draft makes it clear that the Act applies to the core of tort law - negligence and strict liability - while attempting to make it applicable to the less common cases where it also should be applicable.
+It has the advantage of assuring that negligence claims are within the Act, while also making the Act applicable to any other class of cases in which a claimant's fault may be relevant (even if, under the particular facts of the case sub judice, the claimant is not at fault).
+Thus, this draft makes it clear that the Act applies to the core of tort law while attempting to make it applicable to the less common cases that arguably it also should govern because of the nature of the cause of action involved.

 Finally, there is one other very important issue that had to be resolved.
 Should the fault of a person that is not a party to the lawsuit be taken into account in attributing responsibility for the claimant's injury or harm?
-At one point, the draft took into account the conduct of a "nonparty at fault" but ultimately abandoned it because of the problems in doing so.
+At one point, the draft took into account the conduct of a "nonparty at fault" but ultimately abandoned it because of the problems inherent in doing so.

 First, who is it that should qualify as a "nonparty at fault"?
 Anyone over whom the court lacks jurisdiction?
-Or, does it matter that jurisdiction is lacking because the person is, for example, a foreign diplomat or an immune governmental or other entity, as compared to someone upon whom service cannot be perfected because the person is out of the country or whose location is unknown.
+Or, does it matter that jurisdiction is lacking because the person is, for example, a foreign diplomat or an immune governmental or other entity, as compared to someone upon whom service cannot be perfected because the person is out of the country or whose location is unknown?
 Second, to qualify as a "nonparty at fault", does the person have to be identifiable and, if so, in what manner or particulars?
-Third, a number of the committee members thought that the absence and nonparticipation of such a person, tended to skew the trial process unfairly.
+Third, it was also thought that the absence, and nonparticipation, of such a person tended to skew the trial process unfairly.
 Finally, it was noted that a defendant always has the right to seek contribution from any legally responsible person whose fault also contributed to the claimant's injury or harm and that this right, in most cases, will permit a defendant to join someone who was not already a defendant.
-Consequently, it was decided to compare fault only among those that are actual parties to the litigation, with one exception.
-That exception involves someone that would have been a party to the litigation had the claimant not released the person from liability for the injury or harm the person caused to the claimant.
-Thus, when the Act speaks of a party or parties, it is referring to the actual parties to the litigation and not merely to someone who was involved in the accident that led to the lawsuit.
-In short, parties and any released person are the only persons whose fault is taken into account in comparing and attributing fault in a case that is governed by the Act.
+If joinder is not possible, a defendant who is held responsible may subsequently pursue an absent tortfeasor in a separate action.